PegasusFlow: Parallel Rolling-Denoising Score Sampling for Robot Diffusion Planner Flow Matching: Conclusion

 \section{Conclusion}

 In this paper, we introduced PegasusFlow, a hierarchical rolling-denoising framework that fundamentally addresses the expert data dependency bottleneck in diffusion-based robot planners.
-By enabling direct and parallel sampling of trajectory score gradients from environmental interaction, our approach eliminates the need for imitation learning, paving the way for training diffusion policies via pure score-matching.
+By enabling direct and parallel sampling of trajectory score gradients from environmental interaction, our approach reduces reliance on imitation learning, paving the way for training diffusion policies via pure score-matching.

 Our core contribution, the WBFO algorithm and its action-value variant (AVWBFO), was shown to be significantly more sample-efficient and effective than traditional sampling-based methods like MPPI.
 Experiments demonstrated that combining AVWBFO with an RL warm-start yields a powerful planner capable of solving complex locomotion tasks.
-In a challenging barrier-crossing scenario, our method achieved a 100\% success rate and was 18\% faster than the next-best baseline, highlighting its suitability for agile navigation in constrained environments where pure RL policies fail.
+In a challenging barrier-crossing scenario (Fig.~\ref{fig:exp2_elair_nav}), our method achieved a 100\% success rate and was 18\% faster than the next-best baseline, highlighting its suitability for agile navigation in constrained environments where pure RL policies fail.

 By bridging the gap between the generative power of diffusion models and the practical demands of real-time robotic control, this work opens new avenues for developing highly capable and autonomous legged robots.
 Future work will focus on deploying this framework for full diffusion policy training and extending it to multi-robot coordination and dynamic environments.